 When your eyes get too dry, your vision can blur.
 Dry eye is caused by an abnormal tear film brought on by decreased tear production and/or tear film evaporation.
 There are many causes of dry eye syndrome such as autoimmune diseases, allergies, medications, aging, and menopause.
 Environmental conditions such as low humidity air, fans, and prolonged video screen time can also contribute to dry eye syndrome.
-Dry eyes are treated with over-the-counter artificial tears and behavior modification, but in more serious cases may require prescription eye drops, tear duct plugs, and thermal treatments like iLux.
+Dry eyes are treated with over-the-counter artificial tears and behavior modification, but in more serious cases may require prescription eye drops, tear duct plugs, and thermal treatments.

 Prolonged staring at a computer screen, cell phone, tablet, or an activity that requires a lot of visual concentration like night driving, can cause eye strain.
 This in turn can make your vision blur.
 Make sure to blink regularly when you are at your computer and follow the 20-20-20 rule: after every 20 minutes staring at your computer, look at something 20 feet away for 20 seconds before returning to the computer screen.